How to Create Ishikawa Fishbone Diagram in Excel

 You can create ishikawa diagrams easily using Excel.
 You just have to insert the required shapes, whether arrows, rectangles or circles, and add the description.
 You can find all the required shapes and textbox (to insert the description) in the Insert –> Shapes menu option.

-See also How to Shrink a Chart to Fit on a Page in Excel
+See also How to Make a Pareto Chart in Excel

 Cause and Effect Shapes Ribbon